Science database

 A female beaver from a zoo in the Republic of Korea was found to have overgrown teeth from improper feeding.
 She was treated with a procedure called odontoplasty, which involves trimming the teeth.
 The procedure was done under anesthesia and the beaver recovered well and could eat normally afterwards.
 The text notes that this procedure should not be repeated regularly as it resulted from poor care practices rather than a natural abnormality in the beaver.
 Please note, this resource is not open-access.

-Published by: Journal of Paleolimnology
+Published by: Canadian Journal of Forest Research

 1st January 2005